tokland/omreact/README.md

 ### Parent actions

-React.js components report to the their parents using props.
-This is JS, there is nothing preventing you from directly calling props (i.e `props.onClick(someData)` in the update function, but this module provides a functional way: return `parentActions` in a command, passing an array of `callProp` entries.
+React components report to the their parents using props.
+This is JS, there is nothing preventing you from directly calling props (i.e `props.onClick(someData)` in the update function, but `OmReact`module provides a functional way to do it: use the `parentActions` key in a command, passing an array of `callProp` entries.
 Example:

 ```js
 import React from 'react';